mwgray/code-samples/Scripting/README.md

 In this example, we are adding a function `log` to the `debug` context, which will execute the `ConsoleLogger::SubscribeTo` function when called from lua.
 Note there is no need to clarify parameters, the system knows how to interpret all of it on it's own.

 At first glance the binding code is a bit to take in.
-This is mainly because this code was written before C++ had variadic template parameters and I had to explictly make a function for each parameter count.
+This is mainly because this code was written before C++ had variadic template parameters and I had to explicitly make a function for each parameter count.
 Each function 'group' is a set of template functions, with a specialization for 0 to 5 parameters.
 Templates are also specialize with float, int, string, bool, since they are the only types easily translatable to Lua.

 Here's some summaries of the files: